Erandium/Demo-Godot4-GenericStateMachineCharacterController/README.md

 The project comes with 8 implemented states and 2 examples (1 file and 1 resource) for a player character controller.

-The project is developed on Godot 4 beta 4
+The project is developed on Godot 4 beta 4.

+To open the input map, press "ESC".

 ---
 ---